loda-lang/loda-lang.github.io/list6.markdown

 * [A315329](https://oeis.org/A315329) ([program](/edit/?oeis=315329)): Coordination sequence Gal.6.635.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315339](https://oeis.org/A315339) ([program](/edit/?oeis=315339)): Coordination sequence Gal.4.141.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315340](https://oeis.org/A315340) ([program](/edit/?oeis=315340)): Coordination sequence Gal.6.625.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315395](https://oeis.org/A315395) ([program](/edit/?oeis=315395)): Coordination sequence Gal.6.120.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315397](https://oeis.org/A315397) ([program](/edit/?oeis=315397)): Coordination sequence Gal.5.55.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315398](https://oeis.org/A315398) ([program](/edit/?oeis=315398)): Coordination sequence Gal.5.100.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315399](https://oeis.org/A315399) ([program](/edit/?oeis=315399)): Coordination sequence Gal.4.43.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315401](https://oeis.org/A315401) ([program](/edit/?oeis=315401)): Coordination sequence Gal.4.63.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315405](https://oeis.org/A315405) ([program](/edit/?oeis=315405)): Coordination sequence Gal.3.15.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315406](https://oeis.org/A315406) ([program](/edit/?oeis=315406)): Coordination sequence Gal.6.206.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315418](https://oeis.org/A315418) ([program](/edit/?oeis=315418)): Coordination sequence Gal.3.21.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315423](https://oeis.org/A315423) ([program](/edit/?oeis=315423)): Coordination sequence Gal.5.208.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315427](https://oeis.org/A315427) ([program](/edit/?oeis=315427)): Coordination sequence Gal.5.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315447](https://oeis.org/A315447) ([program](/edit/?oeis=315447)): Coordination sequence Gal.5.112.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315467](https://oeis.org/A315467) ([program](/edit/?oeis=315467)): Coordination sequence Gal.6.159.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315468](https://oeis.org/A315468) ([program](/edit/?oeis=315468)): Coordination sequence Gal.5.300.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.